h-holm/python-project-template/README.md

 * perform a [CodeQL](https://codeql.github.com) vulnerability scan;
 * build and push a well-labeled container image to a [Google Cloud Artifact Registry](https://cloud.google.com/artifact-registry/docs);
-* execute a simple integration test on [Google Cloud Run](https://cloud.google.com/run?hl=en).
+* execute an integration test on [Google Cloud Run](https://cloud.google.com/run?hl=en) by running the application logic end-to-end as a container job.

-On a commit/tag being merged/pushed into the `main` branch, target a `prd` production environment and:
+On a commit/tag being merged/pushed (in)to the `main` branch, target a `prd` production environment and:

 * perform the same steps as above;
 * deploy a Cloud Run job;